Best FHA Lenders of 2024

 There are several FHA loan options available at Rocket, including 30 and 15-year fixed-rate loans, adjustable-rate mortgages, refinancing loans and manufactured (mobile) home loans.
 The debt-to-income ratio borrowers need to qualify for these loans is determined by the FHA’s automated underwriting system (AUS) and could go as high as 60%, which is among the highest of all the lenders we evaluated.

-Rocket ranked second in J.D.
-Power’s 2023 Mortgage Origination Satisfaction Study (and first for servicing).
+Rocket ranked in the top ten in J.D.
+Power’s 2024 Mortgage Origination Satisfaction Study.
 Another plus: Since the lender services most of its loans, you probably won’t have to worry about dealing with a different company down the line.

 - Loan types: